Nov 20, 2016

 read more

-On October 26-27, 2016, Rob Jackstadt presented at the 2016 Regional Conferences in Decatur and Mt.
-Vernon Illinois sponsored by the Illinois Association of School Business Officials (IASBo) and the Illinois Association of School Personnel Association (“IASPA).
-Rob gave a presentation entitled “The Construction Process: Reducing Defects”.
-Robert L. Jackstadt practices in the areas of commercial, construction and education litigation.
-Rob has tried to a conclusion numerous jury and bench trials in federal and
+On October 26-27, 2016, D. Shane Jones presented at the 2016 Regional Conferences in Decatur and Mt.
+Vernon Illinois sponsored by the Illinois Association of School Business Officials (IASBo) and the Illinois Association of School Personnel Association (“IASPA).
+Shane gave a presentation entitled Collective Bargaining Under Recent Changes in the Fiscal and Legal Landscape.
+D. Shane Jones practices in the areas of labor & employment law, education law, and higher education in

 read more